 "Then here is your first.
 We'll bring the ring back to our sister, but the doll stays with you, for you, as a souvenir of your adventure."

 Christine thanked both of them.
 She never saw them again.
-But on that day, for the first time in her life, Christine had a doll.
+But on that day, for the first time in her life, she had a doll.
 She named it Dorotha.

 Translation : Andrew Gordon Middleton